CWKSC/web-share-unity/README.md

 ___

-There have five part just now.
+There are five part just now.

 - Project
 - Resources